pigpenguin/Spectrum-wiki/Creating-a-Plugin:-The-Basics.md

     }
 }
 ```
-The plugin has only one initialization method `Initialize(IManager manager)` and is executed only once, when your plugin is loaded.
+The plugin has only one initialization method `Initialize(IManager manager, string ipcIdentifier)` and is executed only once, when your plugin is loaded.
 You can set up settings, register events, hook to engine, and so on in here.

 ### Adding some code
 In the `using` section of your code, add the following line: